-(a) an SRS storage licence; or
+(a) an SSAN storage licence; or

-(b) an SRS manufacture licence,
+(b) an SSAN manufacture licence,

-as a place where an SRS may be stored under the licence;
+as a place where an SSAN may be stored under the licence;

-packaged SRS means any SRS that is in a container that is designed to store the SRS and to be transported.
+packaged SSAN means any SSAN that is in a container that is designed to store the SSAN and to be transported.

-(2) A person who stores any packaged SRS at any place must keep an inventory for the place.
+(2) A person who stores any packaged SSAN at any place must keep an inventory for the place.

 (3) For the purpose of subregulation (2), an inventory is not kept for a place unless a written record is made of this information —

-(a) the required details of the packaged SRS stored at the place at any time; and
+(a) the required details of the packaged SSAN stored at the place at any time; and

-(b) the receipt into or dispatch from storage at the place of any packaged SRS; and
+(b) the receipt into or dispatch from storage at the place of any packaged SSAN; and

 (c) the day and time of each such receipt or dispatch; and